Product Type

 Approach

-We also identified variety in how (typing vs. dictation) and when (before, during or after an appt., or a combination of) physicians completed their administrative tasks.
+We also identified variety in how (typing vs. dictation) and when (before, during or after an appt., or a combination of both) physicians completed their administrative tasks.
 These factors informed the user flow and product features to accommodate different workflow preferences.
 User interviews also indicated that the majority of doctors used desktops devices at work, and there was a lot of variety across hardware and operating systems.
 As a result, we opted to create a responsive web app to work on any screen size or device.
 With this strategy in mind, I utilized Material UI to efficiently create our MVP for validation.

 "Such thoughtful and beautiful designs.
 We're so excited to see it in action."

-- Mary and AJ, the clients
+- Mary and AJ (the clients)

 Once a transcript has been submitted, the chat bar and prompts are enabled.
 The user has Pippen create SOAP notes.

-Additional administrative tasks - referral letter.
+Additional administrative tasks—referral letter.

-Additional administrative tasks - billing and diagnostic codes.
+Additional administrative tasks—billing and diagnostic codes.

 Design and Outcome

-My design solution is a chat interface that physicians feed information to either by recording and transcribing an appointment (with patient consent) or simply typing notes.
+The design solution is a chat interface that physicians feed information to either by recording and transcribing an appointment (with patient consent) or simply typing notes.
 Once this referential information has been entered, the physician can engage with Pippen regarding what they have entered, asking questions and requesting administrative tasks based on the information they've provided.

-The product was launched in early 2024 and is currently in use across several medical practices in Ontario.
+Pippen was launched in early 2024 and is currently in use across several medical practices in Ontario.